ianhussey/blogdown-site/content/posts/2025-08-11-postpublication-peerreview-should-focus-on-highly-influential-articles/index.md

 As Gelman and King (2025) argue, this means that revisiting a tiny subset of all published articles to check them for errors could have an outsized impact on our collective knowledge.

 Gelman and King (2025) estimated that, in political science, 5% of all published articles account for 28% of all citations.
 They suggested that a 250 citations threshold might be used as the criterion to trigger post publication review.
 We at ERROR have been using a slightly different criterion that tries to take the recency of the publication into account: ≥30 citations per year since publication.
+We had been applying this and searching for qualifying papers somewhat unsystematically until now, but Gelman & King's (2025) article prompted us to formalize this criterion and search strategy.

-Gelman & King's (2025) article prompted us to formalise this criterion and search strategy.
-Of the 645,164 publications (9.2%) in psychology journals in the last decade in the Crossref database, just 2,092 articles (0.32%) received at least 30 citations per year since publication.
+Of the 645,164 publications (9.2%) in psychology journals in the last decade in the CrossRef database, just 2,092 articles (0.32%) received at least 30 citations per year since publication.

 <br>

 <div style="border: 1px solid black; padding: 10px;">
 9.2% of all citations go to just 0.32% of psychology articles.
 </div>
 <br>

 Of course, others might choose different criteria, but the underlying point remains the same: Reevaluating such a subset of articles has great potential for identifying the most influential errors.